 - Click Use Decision Tree.

-- The tree produces a jurisdiction recommendation.
+- The tree produces a jurisdiction recommendation (ITAR / EAR / Further Analysis Needed).

 Always determine ITAR vs. EAR jurisdiction before performing any ECCN classification or license determination.
 An ITAR-controlled item cannot be classified under EAR, and vice versa.
+The 7-Step Guided Workflow assumes an EAR item; if this tool suggests ITAR, stop and consult DDTC guidance instead.

-F. ITAR Workflow Determination
+C.5 ITAR Workflow Determination

 The ITAR Workflow Determination tool uses an AI-powered guided conversation to help identify the appropriate ITAR authorization pathway for a controlled transaction — including license type, applicable exemptions, DSP forms, and DDTC procedural requirements.